joannakl/cs102/projects/project2.markdown

 #### <code class="code_title">Date</code> class

 This class should represent a calendar date.
-It should store the information about the year, month and day of the week.
+It should store the information about the year, month and day.

 - This class should provide a three parameter constructor that validates and sets the year, month and day.